 15 March 2022

-Developing quantum computing for general use
+Developing quantum computing for mainstream use

-The QuaST project will run for three years and has received 5.5 million euros in funding by the Federal Government.
-It is an important milestone on the path leading Germany to the top of quantum computing research.
-DATEV is a member of this project which is managed by the Fraunhofer Institute for Cognitive Systems IKS.
-Further members are the Fraunhofer Institutes for Applied and Integrated Security AISEC, for Integrated Circuits IIS, and for Integrated Systems and Device Technology IISB, the Technical University of Munich (TUM), the Leibniz Supercomputing Center and as well as the companies IQM, ParityQC and Infineon.
+The QuaST project will run for three years and has received €5.5 million in funding from the German government.
+It is an important milestone that will put Germany at the forefront of quantum computing research.
+DATEV is a member of the project which the Fraunhofer Institute for Cognitive Systems IKS leads.
+Other members are the Fraunhofer Institutes for Applied and Integrated Security AISEC, for Integrated Circuits IIS and Integrated Systems and Device Technology IISB, the Technical University of Munich (TUM), the Leibniz Supercomputing Centre and the companies IQM, ParityQC and Infineon.

 #label.get("datev.ie.alertlayer")